Student Research Week 2022

-GSBS students organize the event and determine the overall seminar series theme.
-While the event has a biomedical theme, the poster sessions are open to all biological research areas.
-The judging criteria are set up to evaluate a hypothesis and the methods used to research that hypothesis, along with an ability to clearly present those original ideas.
+GSBS students organize, plan, and coordinate the entire event, and determine the overall seminar series theme.
+While the event has a biomedical theme, the posters are open to all biological research areas.
+The judging criteria are set to evaluate a hypothesis, the methods used to research that hypothesis, and the presenter’s ability to clearly present those original ideas.

 Topics over the years: